James Longmuir: Early life

 Longmuir was born on 26 April 1907.
-He was educated at Dalziel High School, a secondary school in Motherwell, North Lanarkshire, Scotland.
-He studied at the University of Glasgow.
+He was educated at Dalziel High School, a secondary school in Motherwell, North Lanarkshire, Scotland, and studied at the University of Glasgow.

 Ordained ministry

 Longmuir was ordained to Swinton Parish in 1934 where he served until 1952.
 During World War II, he served with the Royal Army Chaplains' Department and was awarded the Territorial Decoration.
 After that he was Minister at Chirnside.

 He was a member of the Kilbrandon Commission.

-He was Dean of the Chapel Royal and Chaplain to HM Bodyguard for Scotland (The Royal Company of Archers) from 1969 to 1973.
-He was an Honorary Chaplain to the Queen.
+He was Dean of the Chapel Royal, Chaplain to HM Bodyguard for Scotland (The Royal Company of Archers) from 1969 to 1973 and an Honorary Chaplain to the Queen.

 He served as Principal Clerk to the General Assembly of the Church of Scotland, and was appointed a Commander of the Order of the British Empire (CBE) in the 1973 New Year Honours.

 Longmuir died on 22 October 1973.
 He was aged 66.